Mapleapplefan/MaplesPortfolioWebsite/README.md

 ## Update 1.0
 Skills Practiced: Parralax Scrolling + Javascript

-Images were drawn in the app #ibisPaint X# and overlapped on top of one another with position: absolute.
-I then used js to have different images rise or fall slower than the others, creating a parallax effect.
+Images were drawn in the app *ibisPaint X* and overlapped on top of one another with position: absolute.
+I then used js to have different images rise or fall slower than the others when scrolling, creating a parallax effect.

 <img width="493" height="593" alt="Screenshot 2025-08-08 at 11 24 47 AM" src="https://github.com/user-attachments/assets/b92cd856-6eea-45fa-bcc3-5f451f009583" />